conan-io/docs/tutorial/creating_packages/other_types_of_packages/package_prebuilt_binaries.rst

 You can package the local files in the following scenarios:

- 1. When you are developing your package locally and you want to export the built artifacts to the local cache.
-As you don't want to rebuild again (clean copy) your artifacts, you don't want to call :command:`conan create`.
-This method will keep your build cache if you are using an IDE.
+ 1. When you are developing your package locally and you want to quickly create a package with the built artifacts, but as you don't want to rebuild again (clean copy) your artifacts, you don't want to call
+    :command:`conan create`.
+This method will keep your local project build if you are using an IDE.
  2. When you cannot build the packages from sources (when only pre-built binaries are available) and you have them in a local directory.
  3. Same as 2 but you have the precompiled libraries in a remote repository.